 A cooler keeps your snacks and beverages chilled on the spot, allowing you to avoid the irritating routine of making trips back and forth into the house.
 A quality cooler is something every family needs, and you can use it for future outdoor events!

 A useful extension cord

 If you are glamping, you'll need access to electricity.
 These outdoor extension cords are inexpensive and have many different purposes.
 Run it from the nearest outlet into your tent to power devices, turn on lights or inflate your air mattress.

 - 25 feet long

 Finally, the item that kids and older glampers will love — a projector for watching movies outdoors.
 You can find projectors around $100 and compatible with everything from laptops to smartphones to Fire Sticks for streaming video.

 - 100-inch projector screen

 If you want to ensure your home and family remain safe while you’re out on your camping adventure, try our Home Alarm & Security Systems matching tool.
-Answer a few questions about your home, and we’ll pair you with a leading Accredited Partner who meets your needs!
+Answer a few questions about your home, and we’ll pair you with a leading Authorized Partner who meets your needs!